AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 offloading the work is to allow the application processor to execute other functionality.
 Polling negates that benefit.
 On the other hand, if the expected time to completion is extremely short, polling can be sufficiently efficient to make sense.
-(In that case we've offloaded implementation complexity rather than processor load.)

 Usually there's enough time involved so that polling is undesirable.
 The external environment takes time to respond and change state.
 Maybe a